Guide

 Mypy

-To work correctly with mypy
+To work correctly with mypy, an extension is

-required; add to your mypy.ini
+required; add to your mypy.ini:

 Pyright/Pylance